-IX.
-Back to the first questions about the short story
+X. Back to the first questions about the short story

 Wodehouse gave two different opinions about the film.
 While he was working with the screenplay he wrote about the film as his work and was happy with it.
-Later he wrote that the filmmakers had abandoned his script and that all the changes made the film a mess.
+Many years later he wrote that the filmmakers had abandoned his script and that all the changes made the film a mess.
 Maybe this rejection was an expression of his disappointment.
-Even if there should be a kernel of truth in these accusations, the changes were probably not very big and I think Wodehouse should be considered to be a main creator behind the film.
+Even if there should be a kernel of truth in these allegations, the changes were probably insignificant and I think Wodehouse should be considered to be a main creator behind the film.
+Even if he didn't want to acknowledge it, it was mainly "his" film that was turned down by the audience.
+Some "bungling" may have taken place, and was easy to put the blame on.
+In study 3 I try to show that there were some scenes that could have been changed after Wodehouse left the project and they could be the kernel of truth behind the allegations for bungling.

-It is possible to recognize Wodehouse's work in major parts of the film, if we disregard from the "show scenes".
-The scenes in the film where Wodehouse's genius are most visible are some key scenes which are retained from the novel, even if they appear in new clothes.
+It is possible to recognize Wodehouse's work and spirit in major parts of the film, if we disregard from the "show scenes".
+The scenes in the film where Wodehouse's genius is most obvious are some key scenes which are retained from the novel, even if they appear in new clothes.
 The short story is a summary of the film concentrated mostly to those scenes in the film that have their origin in the novel.
-As I accounted for above there are some new stuff in the short story that doesn't come from the film but these additions are few and not very significant.
-Thus I think that Wodehouse should also be considered to be a main creator behind the short story "En flicka i knipa".
-Even if the short story is condensed and rewritten by an unknown editor, in my opinion the focus on the key scenes get the effect that the short story appears to a still higher degree to be a work by Wodehouse than the film is!
+As I accounted for above there are some new stuff in the short story that doesn't come from the film (in the cut I've got) but these additions are few and not very significant.
+Thus, I think that Wodehouse should also be considered to be a main creator behind the short story in Filmjournalen, "En flicka i knipa".
+Even if the short story is condensed and rewritten by an unknown editor, in my opinion the focus on the key scenes and the dialogue give the effect that the short story appears to a still higher degree to be a work by Wodehouse than the film is!

-- It is easy to recognize the original novel "A Damsel in Distress" in the short story "En flicka i knipa" and still easier of course to recognize the film. - Not much of the dialogue in the novel is left, but it disappeared already in the film.
+- It is easy to recognize the original novel "A Damsel in Distress" in the short story "En flicka i knipa" and still easier of course to recognize the film. - Not much of the dialogue in the novel is left unchanged in the film, but the lines still often are in the style of Wodehouse.

-If we regard the film as a work by Wodehouse (which writers like McCrum and Taves do) then I think that this short story can to about the same degree be regarded as a work by Wodehouse!
+I regard the film as a work by Wodehouse (like McCrum and Taves), and I think that this short story in about the same way may be regarded as a work by Wodehouse (with unknown co-writer)!

-Of course this short story cannot be compared to those where he wrote every word.
+Of course, this short story cannot be compared to those where he wrote every word.
 It is just an adaptation from a Wodehouse original, made by somebody unknown, but quite a lot of Wodehouse remains in it.